 - Legal advice

 - Employee handbook help (creating a new one or updating an existing one)

 - Custom HR forms, letters, tools, and other documents

 - Tons of Q&A

 - News on government activity that could affect you

 - Training on common HR activities like hiring

 - Thought leadership articles

 The list goes on.
-HR Support Center is not only feature rich, it’s inexpensive: one entire year of HR Support Center is cheaper than one hour of a typical attorney’s time.
+HR Support Center is one of the many features in our HR & Benefits Software. it is not only feature rich, it’s inexpensive: one entire year of HR Support Center is cheaper than one hour of a typical attorney’s time.
 Contact us today to sign up.